 3. Publishing and protecting research results and output

-LUT recommends storing research data in the IDA storage service maintained by CSC – IT Center for Science.
+LUT recommends storing research data in the IDA storage service.
+The research data services provided by the CSC are called Fairdata -services.
 The Finnish Social Science Data Archive is a good solution for storing e.g. interview data and other material containing personal data.
-Both services will in the future enable long-term storage, and data will be admitted based on the need for long-term storage.
+Both services will in the future enable long-term preservation, and data will be admitted based on the need for long-term preservation.

 Remember to take into account the restrictions to collecting research data mentioned in your research plan and data management plan, including e.g. the need to protect industrial property rights.
 Data protection, including e.g. patenting, must be in order before anything is published.

-The Etsin research data finder, where the material can be browsed by anyone interested, requires entering descriptive information regarding the research data stored.
-Data in the IDA storage service is not open-access as a rule, but researchers may open their data in the AVAA service.
-With permanent identifiers, data in IDA can be linked to e.g. related papers.
+The Etsin Research Data Finder, where the material can be browsed by anyone interested, requires entering descriptive information regarding the research data stored.
+Data in the IDA storage service is not open-access as a rule, but researchers may open their data to public or some part of it.
+With permanent identifiers, data in IDA can be linked to e.g. related publications.
 The use of research data can be enabled and protected at the desired level with Creative Commons licenses.